Scientific Name: Araucaria bidwillii

 TAKE CARE!
 Some information about bush foods and medicines may be anecdotal.
 Correct identification and preparation is essential:

 Tree of enormous significance to the indigenous peoples of the Blackall Range.
-Approximately every 3 years, an especially plentiful harvest was shared among 600-700 people.
+Approximately every 3 years,a plentiful harvest was shared among 600-700 people.
 Timber similar to hoop pine.
 Bush food: The fruit was eaten raw, roasted, or pounded to flour to make a kind of bread.
-Important source of natural starch.-- Today, the nuts can still be eaten raw when fresh, or boiled to make it easier to extract the nut from the hard shell.
-The nuts can then be sliced or pureed and added to desserts and savoury dishes.
-The nuts' flour can also be used to make breads and cakes
+Can still be eaten raw when fresh, or boiled to make it easier to extract the nut from the hard shell.
+Can be sliced or pureed.
+The nuts flour can also be used to make breads

 Identification Notes